De Jong costs Barcelona two precious points - but disgusted Dutchman will learn from foolish red card | Goal.com

 The forward blasted one chance – superbly set up by the otherwise subdued Messi – at Diego Lopez, while he could not beat the goalkeeper with a later lob.

-As it was, Barca squandered two precious points in an incredibly tight title fight with bitter rivals Reals.
+As it was, Barca squandered two precious points in their incredibly tight title fight with bitter rivals Reals, with both sides now locked together again, on 40 points, but the Catalans in first place on account of their superior goal difference.

 De Jong, of course, has played a key role in Barca’s campaign.
-They would hardly be top without the former Ajax ace, who has dug the Catalans out of many a hole with his sparkling performances.
+They would hardly be top of the table without the former Ajax ace, who has dug the Catalans out of many a hole with his clever midfield play.

 So, his team-mates are hardly likely to turn on him for his reckless red.
 They won’t need to anyway.
-De Jong’s harshest critic will be himself.
+As usual, De Jong’s harshest critic will be himself.